James Edward Edmonds: Staff College

 In 1895 Edmonds took the entrance exam for the Staff College, Camberley and passed first again; during the year he married Hilda Margaret Ion (died 1921), daughter of the Rev. Matthew Wood; they had one daughter.
 Twenty-four candidates were chosen by application and eight men with near misses in the examinations could enter by nomination, one of whom was Douglas Haig.
 Edmonds felt intellectually superior to his peers and wrote later that only George Macdonogh was an exception, a man who could also understand some of the more recondite subjects, like the decoding of cyphers.
 In his Memoirs, Edmonds wrote that he was often paired with Haig because he was good with detail and Haig a generalist.
 Edmonds passed out in 1899 at the top of his class, one of the most successful and popular students of the era, noted for his conversation which had become even more interesting and appreciated by, amongst others, Douglas Haig, Aylmer Haldane and Edmund Allenby.
 Edmonds wrote that Allenby was a blockhead, which Cyril Falls later called "an error typical of Edmonds's worst side".

-Edmonds overheard Colonel George Henderson predict that Haig would become commander in chief.
+Edmonds, promoted to major in May 1899, overheard Colonel George Henderson predict that Haig would become commander in chief.
 While at the college, Edmonds co-wrote with his brother in law, W. Birkbeck Wood, "The History of the Civil War in the United States 1861–1865" (1905).
 The book was well received by reviewers who wrote that the book would be appealing to soldiers and to students of history alike.
 The book was full of statistical information, although the reviewer in the Times Literary Supplement thought that in this, the authors had gone a little too far.
 The book gave prominence to novel aspects of the war including the use of cavalry, battles of attrition and the turning of volunteers into disciplined soldiers.
 The book was in print for thirty years and by 1936 was in its fourth edition and was in use at West Point.